computefoundation/home/README.md

 # News

 **Android-application-development coming in January.
-Android-application-development** will be a complete base layer for Android application and server-client development.
-This base layer will consist of Unix-founded solutions for Android system and UI and sever communication components, including user accounts, authentication and application configurations.
+Android-application-development** will be a Unix-founded solution providing the foundational layer for Java server-client communication and general Android application development.